About Your Surgery

 The information in this section will tell you what to expect after your surgery, both during your hospital stay and after you leave the hospital.
 You will learn how to safely recover from your surgery.
 Write down any questions you have and be sure to ask your doctor or nurse.

 When you wake up after your surgery, you will be in the Post Anesthesia Care Unit (PACU).
 You will stay there until you are awake and your pain is under control.
-Most patients return to their room after a few hours in the PACU, but some will need to stay in the PACU overnight for observation.
+Most people return to their room after a few hours in the PACU, but some will need to stay there overnight for observation.

 You will receive oxygen through a thin tube called a nasal cannula that rests below your nose.
 A nurse will be monitoring your body temperature, pulse, blood pressure, and oxygen levels.